wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.24.0 =
+* Added check to verify that the property type of the property being edited exists, if not a warning is displayed (in case property type was deleted by accident)
+* Added a notice to developer tab when new attributes are being added that are used for address storage, and the attributes are displayed a read-only on property editing pages.
+* Added a function to hide attributes from the back-end overview column when there are over 5, and added a button to toggle all the attributes over 5.
+* Fixed issue with Denali theme not showing property-specific sideshow.
+* Fixed bug that occurred with pagination when hashes() function was not found.
+* Fixed to Attribute Grouping functions.
+* Added "Help" tab tool to mass-set property type.
+* Added some support for legacy property templates.
+* Changed property export function to export in JSON format.
+* Added conditional function checking to prevent all JS to break when Fancybox, and other functions, were not found.
+* Improved attachment deleting function - now if the folder has no files upon deletion, it is deleted as well.
+* Added wpp_property_page_vars filter for API ability to load extra variables into WPP templates.
+* Added styling for FEPS (Front End Property Submissions)
+* Tweaks to Supermap searching and custom Map Icon uploading.
+(Super Map)

 = 1.23.0 =
 * Fixed issue with grouped searchable attributes not generating and caching value ranges when Property Search widget was being saved.